OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 # OnlyBadForecasts
 ## Introduction

 I love time-series forecasting.
-To me it is the holy grail of machine learning.
-But, I pretty much suck at it.
+To me it is the holy grail of machine learning, but I pretty much suck at it.

 This is an attempt at a long term forecast of snowpack in Utah.
 Currently, the project is limited to forecasting [SWE (snow water equivalent)](https://en.wikipedia.org/wiki/Snow_science#Measurement) at Brighton.
 All of my raw data is sourced from the [USDA's Natural Resources Conservation Service](https://nwcc-apps.sc.egov.usda.gov/awdb/site-plots/POR/WTEQ/UT/Brighton.html).